FastComments/fastcomments-blog/src/content/en_us/(4-1-2026) The FastComments Automatic Routing Transport System.md

 ## Customer Impact

 The FART system has been in production for about a year now.
 Only recently did we do the migration to the Active-Active deployment.
-The new system gives us increased visibility into latency across the system, as well as a lower maintenance burden so we can now spend more time on features.
+There is some impact for reading your own writes across regions, which is covered in the above linked blog post and [in the docs](https://docs.fastcomments.com/guide-api.html#reading-your-own-writes).

 FART works quietly in the background, though its presence is always felt.
 We hope that you find our systems are faster for your use cases (mostly user actions that result in changes in data will be faster in some regions).

 ## Deployments

 Deployment uses the same global orchestration system we use for deploying the services themselves.
-The FARTS documentation recommends Sloperators never trust a deploy, always verify the payload before releasing.
+The FART documentation recommends Sloperators never trust a deploy, always verify the payload before releasing.

 Post deployment FART alerts follow an escalation policy: first the room, then the floor, then the building.